cmucg/jsVideoPlayer/README.md

 - You can rename the mp4 file with the text in clip-board.
 - If the text-input-area is blank, pressing Enter-key, the content saved in LocalStorage of your Browser will appear in the text-input-area.
 - Use ";" not "," to seperate.
 So that "," can be used in titles.
 File name should be like "Get up 0H12M5S; go to school 1H5M27S; lunch 6H20M50S.mp4" to generates buttons like "Get up 0H12M5S" , "go to school 1H5M27S" , "lunch 6H20M50S".
+## From 038 on:
+- When time-bar is not visable, each mouse-wheel-step video-time goes back/forward 2 seconds;
+- when mouse is near the screen-bottom each mouse-wheel-step video-time goes back/forward 10 seconds;
+- when mouse is near the screen-top each mouse-wheel-step video-time goes back/forward 1 minutes.